Heuristics in decision-making are

 Humans want a return on their investment (time,

 Parents will often establish a gift routine (stuffed animals)

 opting for immediate feedback vs establishing an investment

 routine (college savings) for their children which could have far

 Research around the world has identified hundreds of specific decision heuristics.

-Only Newrisitcs has them all in one databse.
+Only Newrisitcs has them all in one database.

-Only Newristics has an algorithm (SIMON) to predict the dominant decision heuristics for your brand.
+dominant decision heuristics for your category, customers and brand.

 In the meantime, imagine using 70 different variables to simulate the situations customers face in your category.

 Also, imagine you had a map showing you which heuristics are used under what situations.